ElvenTools/elven-tools-website/src/docs/jump-start.md

 ### TL;DR

+1. `npm install -g elven-tools`
-1. `elven-tools derive-pem` -> provide the seed phrase, the walletKey.pem file will be generated
+2. `elven-tools derive-pem` -> provide the seed phrase, the walletKey.pem file will be generated
-2. `elven-tools deploy nft-minter` -> provide all the data.
+3. `elven-tools deploy nft-minter` -> provide all the data.
 There will be a couple of prompts
-3. `elven-tools nft-minter issue-collection-token` -> provide the name and ticker, be careful.
+4. `elven-tools nft-minter issue-collection-token` -> provide the name and ticker, be careful.
 They should be short.
 The ticker should be capitalized
-4. `elven-tools nft-minter set-roles` -> roles for the issued token
+5. `elven-tools nft-minter set-roles` -> roles for the issued token
-5. `elven-tools nft-minter shuffle` -> this one should be called at least one.
+6. `elven-tools nft-minter shuffle` -> this one should be called at least one.
 It can be called at any time by anyone
-6. `elven-tools nft-minter start-minting` -> starts the minting.
+7. `elven-tools nft-minter start-minting` -> starts the minting.
 By default, it is paused at start
-7. `elven-tools nft-minter mint` -> mint tokens, provide the amount, be careful.
+8. `elven-tools nft-minter mint` -> mint tokens, provide the amount, be careful.
 There will be custom limits per address

 ### Longer step-by-step guides